Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 Up to 15 people (including children) from no more than five households can also socialize outdoors in a private garden.

-Travel within Northern Ireland is allowed now, as is travel abroad under the traffic light system.
+Travel within Northern Ireland and the rest of the UK is allowed, as is travel abroad under the traffic light system.

 Some restrictions are due to be eased on July 26, but Northern Ireland does not have a definitive date when all Covid restrictions will be removed.